Table of Contents

 But deleting the .vs folder will not create any impact on the:

 What happens when you delete vs folder?

-Also, most of the developer experience that .vs folder is large in size in GB which I used to experience about 3 years ago but don't know my case Visual Studio does not generate such large files.
+Also, most of the developers have the experience that the .vs folder is large in size in GB which I used to experience about 3 years ago but don't know my case Visual Studio does not generate such large files.

-Ans: When you open .vs folders, you will find Solution Folder, inside that you will get config folder and vXX like v14,v16 folder
+Ans: When you open .vs folders, you will find the Solution Folder, where you will get the config folder and vXX like v14,v16 folder

 Do we have to add a .vs folder in source control?

 Ans: You should not include it in source control.
 You can search GitHub for gitignore files for C# and find that the. vs folder has already been commented means just ignore the .vs folder.
 This demonstrates that you do not need to manually add it to a source control system like git.

 The contents of the. vs folder is generated automatically by the IDE (Visual Studio).
 If you have multiple projects in one solution, Visual Studio will generate an a.vs folder for each project.
 It is located next to the .sln file.

 Does Visual Studio create .vs folders automatically after they are deleted?